Boa Vista Roraima, Brazil Travel Guide

 Public holidays might mean reduced services.
 Plan your activities and travel accordingly.

-Navigate social interactions and local customs with respect.
+Navigate interactions with people and local customs with respect.

 Brazilians are generally friendly and informal.
 A handshake is common for men.
-Women often greet with a kiss on each cheek (or one, depending on the region or individual).
+Women often greet with a kiss on each cheek (or one, depending about the region or individual).

 Dress is generally casual and comfortable due to the heat.
 Modest dress shows respect when visiting religious sites.